atom-model/ATOM/README.md

 # ATOM

-ATOM (Atmospheric and Ocean Model) is a fast climate model.
+ATOM (Atmospheric and Ocean Model) is a fast, low-complexity, non-parallel climate model.

 ## Run ATOM inside the Docker container

-The ATOM depends on pygplates, gmt, matplotlib and other libraries.
-It is quite a hassle to install all the dependencies in your computer.
-The easiest way to get started is with the gplates/atom Docker container which GPlates development team have prepared for the users.
+ATOM depends on pygplates, gmt, matplotlib and other libraries.
+It is time-consuming to install all the dependencies in your computer.
+The easiest way to get started is with the gplates/atom Docker container which the GPlates development team have prepared for the users.

-First, you need to install Docker and be familiar yourself with the basic Docker operations.
+First, you need to install Docker and familiarise yourself with basic Docker operations.
 [Docker download](https://www.docker.com/community-edition)

 Run "docker pull gplates/atom" or use [Kitematic](https://kitematic.com/) to download the container from Docker Hub.